Types of Senior Life Insurance Explained: Term vs Whole vs Final Expense

 If you’re researching coverage later in life, you’ll quickly notice there isn’t just “one” kind of policy.
 There are several types of senior life insurance, and the best one depends on what you’re trying to protect—income, a spouse, a mortgage, funeral costs, or simply peace of mind.

-In this guide, I’ll walk you through the types of senior life insurance explained in plain English—term vs whole vs final expense—including how each policy works, who it’s best for, what to watch out for, and rate charts (typical ranges) so you can budget realistically.
+In this guide, I’ll walk you through the types of life insurance for seniors in plain English—term vs whole vs final expense—including how each policy works, who it’s best for, what to watch out for, and rate charts (typical ranges) so you can budget realistically.

 Quick takeaway: